How to Learn a Gambit in One Day: The Ultimate Crash Course

 Attacking chances against uncastled king

-Focus on these critical paths in the Danish Gambit:
+Let’s zero in on these main lines of the Danish Gambit:

 Main Accepted Line